gvanastasov/example-lisp-compiler/README.md

 # **Example Common LISP compiler**

 A simple example on a both runtime (and sdk) for compiling Common LISP to Javascript.
-Bear in mind this is jsut an example, therefore functionality is limited to only mark the basic architecture of a standard compiler solution.
+Bear in mind this is just an example, therefore functionality is limited to only mark the basic architecture of a standard compiler solution.

 ## Architecture